 During one of the walking tours in Buenos Aires, our guide said that most people still think the islands belong to Argentina.
 I don’t know, but the Falklands look British, feel British, and even smell British.

 There is a Land Rover Defender in front of almost every house.

 The population is about 3,000 people and 150,000 sheep.
-The Falklands are self-governing and self-sustained and the standard of life is pretty high.
-There are also endless penguin and albatross colonies, beautiful white sand beaches (pretty cold) and Falklands are probably the only place on Earth where Santa comes with chopper.
+The Falklands are self-governing and self-sustained and the standard of living is pretty high.
+There are also endless penguin and albatross colonies, beautiful white sand beaches (pretty cold) and Falklands are probably the only place on Earth where Santa comes with a chopper.